-Patrick is an attacker who is famous for his shakehand playing style, the table tennis grip that is popular in Western movies and employed by many Asian and European players.
+Patrick Franziska is a famous German tennis player who is a great asset to team competitions because of his unmatched skills in double matches.
+He is an attacker famous for his shakehand playing style, the table tennis grip popular in Western movies and employed by many Asian and European players.
 This is where the blade relaxes on the V-shape formed by your thumb and index finger so you look like you want to shake hands.
 The thumb rests on the blade in a shallow shakehand grip and on the rubber in a deep shakehand grip.

 We will explore Patrick Franziska table tennis career, equipment and his major wins in team and doubles events.

 Patrick Franziska was born on 11 June, 1992 in Bensheim, Germany.
 He is a child prodigy who started playing table tennis when he was only 6 years old.